Steve Phillips (writer)

-Steve Phillips is a New York Times bestselling author and political expert.
+Steve Phillips is a New York Times bestselling author.
 He is the host of "Democracy in Color with Steve Phillips," a color-conscious political podcast, and founder of Democracy in Color, a multimedia platform on race and politics.
 Phillips is also a regular columnist for The Nation and The Guardian, and has published opinion pieces in The New York Times.
 He has appeared on multiple national radio and television networks including CNN, MSNBC, NBC, and C-SPAN.
 Phillips currently splits his time between San Francisco and Washington, D.C.

 Early life and education

 Phillips was born and raised in Cleveland Heights, Ohio.
 He is a graduate of Stanford University and University of California College of the Law, San Francisco.

 Career

 Public office

 In 1992 he became the youngest person ever elected to public office in San Francisco when he won a seat on the San Francisco Board of Education.
 He went on to serve as president of the Board of Education.